morassman/process-palette/README.md

 keystroke|A string describing the shortcut to associate with this command.
 It can be any combination of `ctrl`, `alt`, `shift` and `cmd` followed by another key separated with `-` characters.|null env|A map of environment variables.
 These will be made available in addition to the ones that are already defined in `process.env`|{ }
 patterns|Array of pattern names to match.|["default"]
+inputDialogs|Input dialogs to open in order to get input from the user which can then be used with variables.|[]

 The following properties relate to the output produced by the process.
 The output can be redirected to a particular target.
 It can also be formatted depending on whether the process executed successfully or not.
 Giving any of the `xxxOutput` properties a value of `null` will prevent that output from being shown.